orthopteroid/ganesha-blue/README.md

  default and fastest with no host-device communication between iterations), or Callback Mode (requiring host communication so convergence or termination conditions can be checked, and so can take much longer).
-In the example presented, the solver found the root of a quadrtic function to within .01% in 418 usec using less than 70MB gpu memory.
+In the example presented, the solver found the root of a quadratic function to within .01% in 418 usec using less than 70MB gpu memory.

  There is also a template parameter that allow configuration of the solver's rather limited